-The Peace Bridge in Calgary – a splash of colour
+The Peace Bridge and Rainbow Bridge in Calgary

 The Peace Bridge in Calgary is actually quite new.
 With its shiny red colour and unique shape, it definitely stands out architecturally in Calgary.
 It opened in 2012 but has become something of a landmark already.
 I’m sure you’ve seen it on pictures – Fredrik and I have, many times.
 Since we’re leaving town soon, we realized we can’t leave without having visited the Peace Bridge in Calgary!

 Despite being here for pretty long, about 4-5 months, I’ve actually only seen the bridge once.
 It was from one of my favourite places – Crescent Heights.
 Although, that was from a pretty far distance and from above, so it didn’t really do this beautiful bridge justice.

 This time, we went on a walk all the way to the bridge (a good hour from where we live, but the weather is finally better so it was OK!)
 The Peace Bridge isn’t for vehicles, if you don’t count the bike lane in the middle.